rupendrab/sparktest/README.md

   3. Run Spark Streaming to read from the Kafka topic and create two aggregations:
         1. Cumulative word count
         2. Cumulative word count by document name
+  4. In Spark, create the incremental accumulation sets
+  5. Update a PostgreSQL database with the incremental data, so the database is always in sync with the aggregates